 Rice is dried and then hulled to remove the tough outer layer.
 The important question is – how do you hull the grain?
 Hand hulling was the rule for thousands of years.

 I can appreciate how difficult it is to hull large quantities of rice by hand.
-This is a traditional huller in Bali.
-Here at Keramas Sacred River Village we are passionate about doing things the original way.
-This old-fashioned huller is now a decorative antique.
+This is a traditional huller.
+Here at Keramas Sacred River Village in Bali, this old-fashioned huller is now a decorative antique.
 White rice has substituted red rice now for several hundred years.
 And top chronic ailments here are heart disease, diabetes, high blood pressure, Kidney and Liver diseases.
 All due to low minerals and processed foods.

 In Bhutan, my husband’s family acquired a rice hulling machine 27 years ago.
 Now his mother and about half of his family members have diabetes.
 I wonder why?
 Years ago he pounded the rice every day to remove the hull, a very laborious task!
 Their hand hulled rice was a very dark red color.
 Their first machine was diesel motor operated.
 This photo is their newer electric machine.

 This standard hulling machine in Bhutan is a simple one-step electric huller that takes dried rice at the top.
 It rubs the rice grain to remove the hard red outer hull, along with much of the outer layer.
 The milled rice comes out a pale pink, almost white in color.
 The hard red hulls come out into a bucket in the back to be fed to the cows, who seem to enjoy radiant health!
 Below is a traditional hand-huller from India called a “desi”, which also retains far more minerals than most machine-hullers.